Guide to vegan eating

 - Essential if not regularly consuming iodised salt or seaweed: Iodine, 150 µg daily (can also be obtained from a multivitamin)

-- Strongly recommended, especially if getting little sun exposure: Vitamin D3 (vegan source), 2000-3000 IU daily (this is significantly more that standard recommendations, to get potential full benefits)
+- Strongly recommended during periods with little sun exposure: Vitamin D3 (vegan source), 2000-3000 IU daily (this is significantly more that the standard recommendation of 600 IU, in order to get full potential benefits)

-- Strongly recommended if dietary intake is low: Calcium, 400 mg daily
+- Strongly recommended if dietary intake is low: Calcium, ca. 400 mg daily

 - Recommended: Long-chain Omega-3 (EPA/DHA) (non-fish vegan source), 250-500 mg daily